 A Brief Review of Trade Facilitation in the Philippines

-The otherwise known as the Customs Modernization and Tariff Act (CMTA), in May 2016 mandated the shift towards a modern, more efficient administration of customs standards, rules, and processes.
-This measure has ushered in into the operations and transactions overseen by the Bureau of Customs (BOC).
+The enactment of Republic Act (RA) No. 10863, otherwise known as the Customs Modernization and Tariff Act (CMTA), in May 2016 mandated the shift towards a modern, more efficient administration of customs standards, rules, and processes.
+This measure has ushered in important reforms into the operations and transactions overseen by the Bureau of Customs (BOC).
 It prescribes upgrading the BOC’s capacity to efficiently manage customs procedures and control by using ICT.

 In particular, RA No. 10853 introduced a self-certification scheme to validate that exported products are from duly accredited firms of Philippine origin.
 This mechanism was established to enable local exporters to afford free trade agreement (FTA)-related preferences, entered into by the Association of Southeast Asian Nations (ASEAN) without the need to present a Certificate of Origin.
-The automation of major customs operations is expected to nurture a “” which, in turn, would reduce corruption and augment revenue collection.
+The automation of major customs operations is expected to nurture a “cashless, faceless, and paperless environment,” which, in turn, would reduce corruption and augment revenue collection.

 Given this substantial achievement, however, recent international rankings reveal mixed signals concerning the country’s trade facilitation quality.
-For instance, the World Economic Forum’s starting a business, dealing with construction permits, and protecting minority investors. .
-Interestingly, the World Bank’s reflected an impressive leap in the country’s ranking, from the 124th spot in 2018, to 95th in 2019, out of 190 economies.
-It improved in three main areas:
+For instance, the World Economic Forum’s Global Competitiveness Report 2019 shows that the Philippines ranked 85th out of 141 countries in terms of border clearance efficiency.
+Interestingly, the World Bank’s Doing Business Report 2020 reflected an impressive leap in the country’s ranking, from the 124th spot in 2018, to 95th in 2019, out of 190 economies.
+It improved in three main areas: starting a business, dealing with construction permits, and protecting minority investors.